swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 ### Labelize the nodes

 Let's imagine one node has a GPU and the other one doesn't.
 You can labelize the nodes to be able to use the GPU node for the training of the model.

+!!! note

-For our experiment, there is no need to have a GPU to train the model but it's for demonstration purposes.
+    For our small experiment, there is actually no need to have a GPU to train the model.
+This is done solely for demonstration purposes.
+In a real-life production setup with a larger machine learning experiment, however, training with a GPU is likely to be a strong requirement due to the increased computational demands and the need for faster processing times.

 ```sh title="Execute the following command(s) in a terminal"
 # Labelize the nodes